FarhanShares/laravel-mediaman/README.md

 ## Conversions
-It can be referred to as Manipulation as well.
-You can specify a model to perform "conversions" when a media is attached to a group.
+You can specify a model to perform "conversions" when a media is attached to a channel.

 MediaMan provides a fluent api to manipulate images.
 It uses the popular [intervention/image](https://github.com/Intervention/image) library under the hood.
 Resizing, adding watermark, converting to a different format or anything that is supported can be done.
 In short, You can utilize all functionalities from the library.